DozroK/mp2013/README.md

 ## Users

-If you use our api, please let us know, we will put a link to you here and we will get you informed
+If you use one api, please let us know, we will put a link to your product here and we will get you informed

 ## Licence